 Select a country from the Location dropdown to see a Billboard Hits of the World or Global Songs chart, if available.

-The Charts home page only displays a snapshot of current charts, which reflect the previous week’s consumption.
+The Charts home page only displays a snapshot of current charts, which reflect the most recent available weekly figures.
 To see past weeks, open a specific chart.

 Start typing in the Search bar to filter results by chart title or keyword (ex.
 "Latin," "Daily").